GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

 If you are unsure of where to ask you questions - the `#help` and `#nostupidquestions` channels are a great place to start.

-!!! tip "Questions about Nextflow"

-    If you have questions about Nextflow and deployments that are not related to nf-core you can ask them on the [Nextflow Slack](https://www.nextflow.io/blog/2022/nextflow-is-moving-to-slack.html).
-It's worthwhile joining both Slack groups and browsing the channels to get an idea of what types of questions are being asked on each channel.
-Searching channels can also be a great source of information as your question may have been asked before.

 Joining multiple nf-core and Nextflow channels is important to keep up to date with the latest community developments and updates.
 In particular, following the [nf-core](https://twitter.com/nf_core) and [Nextflow](https://twitter.com/nextflowio) accounts on X (formerly Twitter) will keep you up-to-date with community announcements.
 If you are looking for more information about a workflow, the [nf-core YouTube channel](https://www.youtube.com/c/nf-core) regularly shares [ByteSize seminars](https://nf-co.re/events/bytesize/) about best practises, workflows, and community developments.

 !!! question "Exercise"